University of Wisconsin Stout | Wisconsin's Polytechnic University

 UW-Stout can help you achieve your goals.

-Mobile learning research, trends, instructional design strategies for curriculum integration, and professional development.
+Mobile learning research, trends, instructional design strategies for training, curriculum integration, and professional development.

 This course is an approved elective in the Master of Science in Education online degree program.

-Participants will need only one of the following: an iPad (any version), or iPod Touch, or iPhone or a smartphone.
-This course provides hands-on exploration to integrate mobile learning in your classroom, professional development or training program
+Participants will need only one of the following: Chromebook, iPad (any version), or iPod Touch, or iPhone or any smartphone.

 There is no required textbook for this course.
 All readings will be provided online.